furkandawn/mini-atari/README.md

 # mini-atari

-A mini retro-style game console built with the STM32F030R8 microcontroller, SSD1306 0.96' OLED display, 2 dimension analog joystick.
+A mini retro-style game console built with the STM32F030R8 microcontroller, SSD1306 0.96' OLED display, 2 dimensional analog joystick, an external button.
-Includes: A menu system, 5 games, game state management, and a modular embedded codebase written in pure C.

-STM32 cubeIDE 1.17.0 used for this project.
+STM32 cubeIDE 1.18.0 used for this project.

-📌 About the Project ->
+📌 About this Project ->

 I started this project as a personal challenge to: